shy2net/nodejs-angular-starter/README.md

 specific function requires.

-On each call to the controller function we provide the params obtained from the request and then we call the next(data?: any) method in order to let the postResponseMiddleware handle the data and sent it back to the client.
+On each call to the controller function we provide the params obtained from the request and then we call the `next(data?: any)` method in order to let the postResponseMiddleware handle the data and send it back to the client.

 For example, let's look at the test method.